-If you want to create a feature in your kitchen or bathroom, a tiled splashback is a great way to add colour, pattern or a contrasting tile style.
+If you want to create a feature splashback in your kitchen – or indeed bathroom – a tiled splashback is an affordable, DIY option, adding colour, pattern, texture or a contrasting tile style.
 To start, decide where you want the tiled area to be and select your tiles and then follow these steps for a great result.
 Our video will be a helpful added bonus, too.

 - Your chosen tiles

 - Tile spacers